Does Your Website Run On WordPress? How To Tell

 Wappalyzer

-If you see the WordPress icon displayed on your browser menu (as shown in the screen shot above), then the site has been built with WordPress.
+If the WordPress icon displays on the browser menu (as shown in the screen shot above), then the site uses WordPress.

 A WordPress site!